amilajack/popcorn-time-desktop/CONTRIBUTING.md

 * React
  * Use Higher Order Components when possible
  * Avoid `setState` as much as possible!
 Use **Redux** to update the state.

-## FAQ
- * If your node process's heap runs out of memory (`CALL_AND_RETRY_LAST Allocation failed - JavaScript heap out of memory`), kill close the electron app and restart the electron process.
-A proper solution hasn't been found for this yet.